b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 So the time passes by and one sunny day when you open a bottle of beer a drunk genie pops out of it.
 To compensate you for the lost beer he offers to fulfill one wish.
-He won't give you cash right away since you will not be able to explain it to the tax office.
+He won't shower you with cash right away since you will not be able to explain it to the tax office.
 Instead, he will give you the ability to control either `Income` or `Temp` variable at will.
 That way you will get your money and none is the wiser.
 Which one do you choose, answer quickly, before the genie